-- Reviewing the offers of the external audit offices to assess the data for the financial year 2021 and to verify that the appropriate controls are in place, to choose the most appropriate offer of them. - Selection of the external audit firm, Deloitte & Touche, to audit the financial statements for the financial year 2021 - Supervising and reviewing the accuracy and validity of the consolidated financial statements for the year 2020. - Supervising and reviewing the accuracy and validity of the financial statements for the first quarter of 2021 - Supervising and reviewing the accuracy and validity of the financial statements for the first half of 2021 - Supervising and reviewing the accuracy and validity of the financial statements for the third guarter of 2021 - Meeting with the Internal Audit Department and discussing the quarterly periodic reports (every three months) submitted by the Internal Audit Department on internal control work during the year 2021 and following up on the work accomplished by the Internal Audit Department in accordance with the approved audit plan - Discussing the Internal Audit Department's annual report for the year 2021 - Submitting the Internal Audit Committee annual report to the Board of Directors, for the year 2021
+- Reviewing the offers of the external audit offices to assess the data for the financial year 2022 and to verify that the appropriate controls are in place to choose the most appropriate offer of them. - Selection of the external audit firm, Deloitte & Touche, to audit the financial statements for the financial year 2022 - Supervising and reviewing the accuracy and validity of the consolidated financial statements for the year 2021. - Supervising and reviewing the accuracy and validity of the financial statements for the first quarter of 2022. - Supervising and reviewing the accuracy and validity of the financial statements for the first half of 2022. - Supervising and reviewing the accuracy and validity of the financial statements for the third quarter of 2022. - Meeting with the Internal Audit Department and discussing the guarterly periodic reports (every three months) submitted by the Internal Audit Department on internal control work during the year 2022 and following up on the work accomplished by the Internal Audit Department in accordance with the approved audit plan. - Discussing the Internal Audit Department's report on the Board Secretary & Committees along with related recommendations. - Discussing the Internal Audit Department's report on the Marketing & Public Relations department along with related recommendations. - Discussing the Internal Audit Department's report on the Commercial Income along with related recommendations. - Discussing the Internal Audit Department's report on the Cash Management along with related recommendations. - Discussing the Internal Audit Department's report on the Payments Review along with related recommendations. - Discussing the Internal Audit Department's report on the Supply Chain & Warehousing along with related recommendations.